anzy-anzy/interview-tool-roadmap/README.md

 3. Knowledge Source
 	•	Can be PDFs, company documents, websites, databases, product manuals, etc.

-🔗 Connection

-The LLM cannot store everything, so RAG plugs in an “external memory” that the LLM can read from in real time.
+- The LLM cannot store everything, so RAG plugs in an “external memory” that the LLM can read from in real time.

 ![WhatsApp Image 2025-11-25 at 11 15 50_124020fc](https://github.com/user-attachments/assets/37357a27-9a9a-4ddf-ac08-bdcadede2ae6)